Burgh and Tuttington

 Burgh and Tuttington is a civil parish in the English county of Norfolk.
+It includes the villages of Burgh-next-Aylsham and Tuttington, both of which were separate parishes until they were combined in 1935.
+The parish is 2 mi east of the town of Aylsham and 10 mi north of Norwich.

-It covers an area of 6.70 km2 and had a population of 255 in 115 households at the 2001 census, increasing to a population of 322 in 140 households at the 2011 Census.
+The parish covers an area of 6.70 km2 and had a population of 255 in 115 households at the 2001 census, increasing to a population of 322 in 140 households at the 2011 Census.
 For the purposes of local government, it falls within the district of Broadland.
-The parish includes Burgh next Aylsham and Tuttington.

-Burgh next Aylsham has a grade I listed church dedicated to Mary, which features a notable fifteenth-century baptismal font.
+Burgh-next-Aylsham has a Grade I listed church dedicated to Mary, which features a notable fifteenth-century baptismal font.
 The church was restored in the late nineteenth century by Richard Phipson.

-Tuttington church of SS Peter and Paul is a grade II* listed building.
+Tuttington church is dedicated to St Peter and Paul is a grade II* listed building.

 Burgh Mill

-Burgh Mill is a large Grade II* listed water mill dating from the early 18th century but greatly enlarged in the late 18th century and early 19th century.
+Burgh Mill is a large Grade II* listed water mill dating from the early 18th century, greatly enlarged in the late 18th century and early 19th century.
 The basic machinery is probably early 19th century.
-It is built in 3 storeys with an attic from a clapboarded timber frame with some colour-washed brick to lower storey and internally.
+It is built in three storeys with an attic from a clapboarded timber frame with some colour-washed brick to lower storey and internally.
 The roofs are pantile and some corrugated iron.